 Bias in recruitment forms prejudice and discriminatory hiring decisions against one person or a group of people.
 Candidates suffer in the hiring process and miss out on job opportunities due to bias motives.
-Unconscious bias happens outside of conscious awareness, recruiters may make hiring decisions stemmed from subconscious emotion, perception and stereotypes.
+Unconscious bias happens outside of conscious awareness, recruiters may make hiring decisions stemming from subconscious emotion, perception and stereotypes.

 3 recruitment bias examples:

 Hiring someone similar to yourself

 The case of hiring a ‘mini-me’.
 This means a recruiter will favour those who are similar to themselves to fill a position.
-Recruiters can become prone to this type of unconscious bias during early hiring stages where a candidate’s job application reflects similar characteristic to themselves.
+Recruiters can become prone to this type of unconscious bias during early hiring stages where a candidate’s job application reflects similar characteristics to themselves.
 For example, if the school in which they attended or where they live is the same as the candidate, recruiters may feel an instant pull towards that application because they share similar traits.
 Which will consequently lead to the presumption that they will make a good hire.
 This can also later occur further down the hiring process during the interview stage.